gurukulams/gurukulam/site/content/books/tn-stateboard/12-biology/botany/plant_ecology/ecosystem/functions-of-ecosystem.md

  A trophic level refers to the position of an organism in the food chain.
 The number of trophic levels is equal to the number of steps in the food chain.
 The green plants (producers) occupying the first trophic level (T<sub>1</sub>) are called **producers**.
 The energy produced by the producers is utilized by the plant eaters (herbivores) they are called primary consumers and occupy the second trophic level (T<sub>2</sub>)

-{{< figure "images/books/12-biology/botany/eco-system/7.2:diagrammatic-representation-of-trophic-levels.png" "w-25 float-left">}}
+{{< figure "images/books/12-biology/botany/eco-system/7.2:diagrammatic-representation-of-trophic-levels.png" "w-25 float-start">}}

  Figure 7.2:  Diagrammatic representation of trophic levels